Apple AirPods Pro Are $69 Off at Amazon Right Now

-Save $69 on Apple AirPods Pro With This Memorial Day Deal You Can Still Shop Today
+Save $69 on Apple AirPods Pro Ahead of Amazon Prime Day 2022

+While Amazon Prime Day 2022 isn't here yet, Amazon dropped tons of deals across categories ahead of the retailer's biggest shopping day.
+These Amazon deals include unreal discounts on headphones including Apple Airpods, which we'll all need during our summer travel.

-Kicking off summer with BBQs and beach getaways, Memorial Day weekend is known for its massive sales on furniture, grills, and summertime clothing.
-However, it is also a great time to upgrade your tech, especially with retailers like Best Buy, Walmart, and Target all offering extended Memorial Day discounts on Apple products after the holiday weekend.
+Now that warmer weather is here, we're planning our BBQs and beach getaways, which means we'll be looking for massive sales on furniture, grills, and summer clothes.
+However, it is also a great time to upgrade your tech, especially with retailers like Best Buy, Walmart, and Target all offering competing Prime Day discounts on Apple products.

-Apple doesn't frequently discount its products, but Amazon's Memorial Day Sale has the best deals on Apple Airpods right now with all four editions being marked down — including Apple AirPods Pro.
+Apple doesn't frequently discount its products, but Amazon has the best deals on Apple Airpods right now with all four editions being marked down — including Apple AirPods Pro.
 The wired charging AirPods are impressively marked down by nearly 30% and offer the best features of truly wireless listening and fast Bluetooth pairing.
 These earbuds are perfect for running, commuting and taking calls on the go.
 Shop all the AirPods deals below.

 Apple AirPods Deals